ppizarror/PyMultiDictionary/README.rst

 .. code-block:: python

-    print (dictionary.meaning('en', 'indentation'))
+    print (dictionary.meaning('en', 'good'))

-This will return a dictionary containing the meanings of the word for 'English' language.
+This will return a dictionary containing the meanings of the word.
 For example the above code will return:

 .. code-block:: python

-    {'Noun': ['a concave cut into a surface or edge (as in a coastline', 'the formation of small pits in a surface as a consequence of corrosion', 'th e space left between the margin and the start of an indented line', 'the act of cutting into an edge with toothlike notches or angular incisions']}
+    (['Noun', 'Adjective', 'Exclamation'], 'The first definition of good in the dictionary is having admirable, pleasing, superior, or positive qualities; not negative, bad or mediocre.
+Other definition of good is morally excellent or admirable; virtuous; righteous.
+Good is also suitable or efficient for a purpose.', 'Good may refer to: ▪ Good and evil, the distinction between positive and negative entities ▪ Good, objects produced for market ▪ Good ▪ Good ▪ Good, West Virginia, USA ▪ Form of the Good, Plato\'s macrocosmic view of goodness in living Expressive works: ▪ Good ▪ Good, a 2008 film starring Viggo Mortensen ▪ Good ▪ Good ▪ Good, by Cecil Philip Taylor Companies: ▪ Good Entertainment ▪ GOOD Music, a record label ▪ Good Technology Music: ▪ "Good", a song by Better Than Ezra from Deluxe...')

-The dictionary keys are the different types of the word.
-If a word is both a verb and a noun then there will be 2 keys: 'Noun' and 'Verb'.
+The dictionary keys are the different types of the word, the meaning, and the wikipedia first paragrah of the word.
-Each key refers to a list containing the meanings.

 For **Synonyms**,